-Being in the entertainment industry for a few years, I realized, that my passion for mindful living began amidst the chaos of being a publicist for high profile celebrities and brands.
-The constant pressure, urgency, and balance of image and identity fascinated me, but I knew it was not meant long-term for my sensitive and introspective soul.
+Being in the entertainment industry for a few years, Ilona realized, that her passion for mindful living began amidst the chaos of being a publicist for high profile celebrities and brands.
+The constant pressure, urgency, and balance of image and identity fascinated her, but she knew it was not meant long-term for her sensitive and introspective soul.
 This way of life was then followed by a second career in the healing arts doing energy work and therapeutic massage.
-While hands on healing was a wonderful modality, my passion for words, stories and meaning making gave me the desire to go back to grad school, and finish my 3000 hours toward licensure as a psychotherapist.
-I believe in synchronicity and the flow of life, and am now grateful to draw upon my past careers to inform my current private practice.
-I truly believe that everything happens for reason and to trust the timing of life.
+While hands on healing was a wonderful modality, her passion for words, stories and meaning making gave her the desire to go back to grad school, and obtain the 3000 hours required for licensure as a psychotherapist.
+Ilona believes in synchronicity and the flow of life, and is now grateful to draw upon her past careers to inform her current private practice.

 Phillips Graduate Institute | Masters in Marriage & Family Therapy